nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 #### Design considerations:

-* **Alternative 1 (Current Choice)**: Let each student maintain a collection of module classes that the student is being assigned to.
+* **Option 1 (Current Choice)**: Let each student maintain a collection of module classes that the student is being assigned to.
   * **Pros**: Only captures necessary information, and easier to implement.
 This structure is also easier to capture session information for the students.
   * **Cons**: Will be creating multiple `StudentModuleData` objects for a module class when multiple students are assigned to the module class.
 This may cause performance issues from the large number of objects created.

-* **Alternative 2**: Create a matrix of students and classes to determine which module class is assigned to which student.
+* **Option 2**: Create a matrix of students and classes to determine which module class is assigned to which student.
   * **Pros**: Will allow fast query to whether a student is assigned to a module class, or when looking for all the students assigned to a certain module class.
   * **Cons**: Can possibly be storing a lot of unnecessary information.
 Considering the target audience of TAs, it is very unlikely for them to be teaching the same student for multiple module classes.